-Episode #27Dr.
-Gregory Jantz Discusses How to Achieve Emotional Wellness
+Episode #32Dr.
+Jantz Discusses How to Deal With a Narcissist

-Dr. Jantz’s award-winning treatment facility, The Center • A Place of HOPE in Edmonds, Washington, successfully treats those who have significant anxiety, trauma, and depression.
-The Center uses the whole person care approach to healing.
+Dr. Jantz’s award-winning treatment facility, The Center • A Place of HOPE in Edmonds, Washington, successfully treats those who have significant anxiety, trauma, phobias, and depression.
+The Center uses the Whole Person Care approach to healing.

 The Center • A Place of HOPE is recognized as a top 10 mental health center in the U.S., and has treated thousands suffering with mental health challenges.
 If you or someone you care for is struggling with a challenging relationship or depression, please call The Center today and visit with a specialist about what a treatment program can look like for you.